MennaMagdie/AQC-QEM-team11/README.md

 # PART ONE: Dataset Generation Report (QEM TRACK)

 ## 1. Overview
-Generating a synthetic dataset of **10,000 random quantum circuits** to train an ML model for Quantum Error Mitigation.
+Generating a synthetic dataset of **30,000 random quantum circuits** to train an ML model for Quantum Error Mitigation.

 Each circuit is simulated under four conditions:
 - Ideal (Noise-free)
 - Three noise levels (Low, Moderate, High)

-There was also an additional generated dataset in which, instead of using three distinct noise models (Low, Moderate, High), a single noise feature was varied continuously in magnitude.
+To improve model efficiency, we transitioned from a "wide" feature space (separate input vectors for each noise channel) to a more compact format.
+We utilized a single input vector for measurement statistics and appended a discrete Noise Context Flag (Labels: 0=Low, 1=Medium, 2=High) instead of having one vector for each noise level per sample